 How to Eat Mangosteen Fruit

 Although the dark rind is reputed to be rich with phytonutrients, washing off any pesticides and anti-fungal sprays won’t be easy.
 Instead, peel away the rind; you can get it started with a knife or simply use your fingers.
 Make a cut in the center of the fruit, then gently pull it apart into two halves.
-Be aware: juice from the mangosteen hull will stain fingers and clothing!
+Be aware.
+Juice from the mangosteen hull will stain fingers and clothing!

-The soft fruit segments inside are slippery -- don’t lose them!
+The soft fruit segments inside are slippery—don’t lose them!
 Toss any yellowish pieces, and don’t worry about the small seeds.

 Health Benefits of Mangosteen Fruit

 Brightly colored foods often get their colors from compounds that provide health benefits; mangosteen fruit is no different.
-That finger-staining rind usually peeled away and discarded has been used in Asia as a natural medicine for generations.
+That finger-staining rind, usually peeled away and discarded, has been used in Asia as a natural medicine for generations.
 Tea made from mangosteen rind is used to treat diarrhea, urinary tract infections, and other ailments.
 The peel is used to treat wounds, insect bites, infections, and skin rashes.

 Something scientists can agree upon, however, is that mangosteen fruit contains healthy minerals such as manganese, magnesium, and copper.
 Mangosteens also contain a good amount of folic acid.

-Interestingly, mangosteen contains relatively low amounts of vitamin C and other vitamins compared to familiar fruit.
+Interestingly, mangosteen contains relatively low amounts of vitamin C and other vitamins compared to familiar fruits.
 The alleged health benefits that earn mangosteen the title of “superfruit” are assumed to come from the many phytonutrients that aren’t tracked or fully understood enough to be listed on labels.